Assistant Project Manager Visa Sponsorship Jobs in Washington

 Which visa types are most common for assistant project manager roles in Washington?

-The H-1B is the most common visa for assistant project managers in Washington, particularly in tech and aerospace, where the role typically requires a bachelor's degree in engineering, construction management, or a related field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for assistant project managers in Washington, particularly in tech and aerospace, where the role typically requires a bachelor's degree in engineering, construction management, or a related field, meeting the specialty occupation standard.
 Some candidates already authorized through OPT or STEM OPT transition to H-1B sponsorship with their employer.
 The L-1B is also used when a candidate transfers from an international office of a multinational employer with Washington operations.

 How to find assistant project manager visa sponsorship jobs in Washington?